Loaves and Dishes

 • Preheat the broiler in your oven.

 • On the stove top, place a large kitchen stock pot filled to ¾ with water on a large burner set on high.
-Add 1 tsp salt to the water (the instructions for the ravioli probably say to use 5 quarts of water – this would be ideal – but 2 or 3 will work).
+Add 1 teaspoon salt to the water (the instructions for the ravioli probably say to use 5 quarts of water – this would be ideal – but 2 or 3 will work).
 As the water looks like it will boil soon (probably about 10 minutes), move to the next step.

 • When the water is about to boil, in a skilled on the stove top over medium heat, heat the vegetable oil until shimmering (1-2 minutes).
 Add the Andouille Sausage disks and allow to brown slightly.
 Add the full bottle of pasta sauce to the andouille.
 Mix well.
 Add the cream (milk) and stir well ( sauce will become pink colored).